zuther77/Vega-insurance/README.md

         Search 'localhost/insurancecompany/'.
 This  should open up the landing page to the site.

 Step 6: Open another browser tab and search 'localhost/phpmyadmin/'

+Step 7: Click on databases tab and create a database named 'vega'
-        Go to the import tab in this page and import the file named insurance.sql
+        Go to the import tab and import the file named company.sql

 Step 7: Voila the site in up and running.
 Feel free to improve the website according to your liking.

-Issues: After Succesfull login, there is a page called My Profile which has no link to any page .
+Issues: After Succesfull login, there is a page called My Profile.
+This page is yet to be made.
+Feel free to do so.